-President Joe Biden will also deliver his 2023 State of the Union address this evening.
-Each year, the President of the United States goes before the full U.S. Congress to outline key issues impacting our democracy.
+President Joe Biden will also deliver his 2024 State of the Union address this evening.
+Each year at the invitation of the Speaker of the House of Representatives, the President of the United States goes before the full U.S. Congress to outline key issues impacting our democracy.
 Their remarks often signal the core issues Congress and the president’s party plan to focus on in the coming months.
 Use this hook to educate audiences on your priorities, whether or not they’re featured in the president’s remarks.
 Emphasize the importance of voice among the values you uplift on this day.

 As you prepare for the holiday season, help your audiences get ready for effective and meaningful family conversations about racial justice and economic opportunity.
 Refer to values of equity, voice, and community.

 On this day in 1944, the U.S. Supreme Court ruled against Fred Korematsu, declaring the denial of civil liberties based on race and national origin was constitutional.
 Fred Korematsu was a U.S. citizen and the son of Japanese immigrants.
 He had refused to be interned with other Japanese-Americans during World War II.
 Use this anniversary to paint a vision of a nation where racism has no place.
 Discuss this anniversary by citing the values of equity, voice, and community.

 International Migrants Day recognizes and celebrates the rights of migrants around the world.
 In discussing migration, we recommend leading with the values of economic opportunity and community.

 President Franklin D. Roosevelt designated Dec.
 15 as Bill of Rights Day to commemorate the first ten amendments becoming a part of the U.S. Constitution.
 A few years later, Roosevelt called for a Second Bill of Rights to expand economic opporunity and prosperity.
 In telling your story, we recommend leading with the values of equity and community.